libreswitch/ops/docs/lldp_design.md

 - Per optional TLV enable/disable transmission - All TLVs are "enabled" by default.
 Example: management-address.
 - Management address to be advertised.
 - Transmit timer - This configuration determines how frequently to transmit.
 Range is between 5-32768 seconds.
 Default is 30 seconds.
-- Hold time - This configuration determines how many transmit cycles the neighbor would our values.
-Range is between 2-10.
-The default is 4 trasnmit cycles.
+- Hold time - This configuration determines how many transmit cycles the neighbor holds our values.
+Each transmit cycle will be as long as the time specified in seconds by the "transmit timer".
+The range is between 2-10 and the default is 4 transmit cycles.

 ###Per interface configuration
-- Enable/Disable - This is "enabled: by default (Note that system wide disable has a precedence)
+- Enable/Disable - This is "enabled: by default (Note that the system-wide disable has a precedence)
-- Receive/Transmit - Receive and Transmit is the default (note that interface level disable has a precedence).
+- Receive/Transmit - Receive and Transmit is the default (note that the interface level disable has a precedence).
 The supported modes are off, rx, rx and rxtx.

 ## Interactions with OVSDB and Kernel
 * LLDP daemon receives configurations from OVSDB